Essential Guide for Foreigners to Set Up Companies in Singapore

 - Step 7) Track status and prepare KYC documents

 There are many reasons why Singapore has become a popular place to establish an operating legal entity in.
 Here’s one more; you can set up a business without setting foot on our sunny island.
-Read on to learn how to incorporate in Singapore from anywhere in the world!
+Read on to learn how to incorporate or Set Up Companies in Singapore from anywhere in the world!

 Singapore is starting to be known as the “Delaware of Asia”, named after the most popular state in the United States for startups and foreign companies to set up and gain a foothold into North America.
 We believe that Singapore is an even better version of Delaware, given the rate of growth in the Southeast Asian region.

 According to a Chinese saying, it takes the right timing, the right location, and the right person to succeed.
 You know Singapore is a good option today, but who should you work with?
 Thanks to the technology that powers Lanturn, and our local nominee director services, you can now register a company with us online.

 Wait, what is a local nominee director?

 When starting a company in singapore as a foreigner, the regulatory authorities require the provision of a director, who is ordinarily a resident in Singapore.

 At the point of incorporation, this person has to be a Singaporean citizen or permanent resident.
 Have a friend who can act as that nominee director?
 Great.
 Need help finding one?
 No problem, Lanturn regularly assigns professional nominee directors to our clients’ companies, who act their virtual “pro” on the ground.